 Too bad my fears won, ultimately.
 No matter how much I tried reasoning with them, arguing, they wouldn’t budge.
 And then, it all went to dust.
-In an insecure moment, I asked him blatantly if he had any malicious intentions, if he meets me just to fulfil his fantasises!
+In an insecure moment, I asked him blatantly if he had any malicious intentions if he meets me just to fulfil his fantasies!
 I regretted it immediately after sending it because I knew I had gone too far.

 Today, I can say all of this in retrospect.
 I pushed someone away.
 Not every person wants to hurt you and abandon you.
 The emotional baggage and the trauma I carried made its effect.
 And I tried so hard to blame my heartbreaker for it.
 Except that I couldn’t.

 It was then that it hit me.
 No longer did I want an apology or a payback from that person.
 I didn’t care anymore.